Minor Feelings: United

 Minor Feelings first essay addresses the racial self, racial awareness, and structural racism.
-Hong discussed depression, the feeling of Asian-Americans having to prove themselves in a predominantly White society, and the hatred within the Asian-American community itself, leading to separate oneself from the race instead of being supportive of one another.
-In this essay, Hong examined societal racism towards minority groups within a university.
+Hong discusses depression, the feeling of Asian-Americans having to prove themselves in a predominantly White society, and the hatred within the Asian-American community itself, leading to separate oneself from the race instead of being supportive of one another.
+In this essay, Hong examines societal racism towards minority groups within a university.

 Stand Up

 Minor Feelings second essay involves Hong's relationship with poetry, an art form she became interested in at the age of fifteen.
 Hong states how she became aware of inequalities between Whites and artists of color in the publishing industry.
 Publishers insist that artists of color write about pain they have experienced because of racism, and books that do not talk about personal racial trauma are not considered worthy of being published.
 This led Hong to abandon writing and attempt stand-up comedy.
 She described it as a way to bluntly talk about racism.
 In Stand Up she also included a discussion about the hatred between the minorities themselves.
 Hong focused on anti-blackness within the Asian American community, and the racial unfairness showed by the predominantly White society of the United States of America towards black and Brown people compared to Asian-Americans.
 Hong acknowledged that Asian-Americans are regarded as a model minority in the country, a reference group for other minorities to follow.